benitomartin/rag-aws-qdrant/README.md

   <img width="976" alt="aws" src="https://github.com/benitomartin/mlops-aws-insurance/assets/116911431/4bfeb7ce-b151-4042-8cf6-c83299a2765a">
 </p>

-This repository contains a full Q&A pipeline using LangChain framework, Qdrant as vector database and AWS as AWS Lambda Function and API Gateway.
+This repository contains a full Q&A pipeline using LangChain framework, Qdrant as vector database and AWS Lambda Function and API Gateway.
 The data used are research papers that can be loaded into the vector database, and the AWS Lambda Function processes the request using the retrieval and generation logic.
 Therefore it can use any other research paper from Arxiv.

 This [Medium article](https://medium.com/@bmartinc80/building-a-serverless-application-with-aws-lambda-and-qdrant-for-semantic-search-ddb7646d4c2f) contains the complete instructions for the project set up.